maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Business BASIC requires you to `CREATE` a file before writing to it, but this is not required in RetroBASIC, and `CREATE` is not supported.

 To ease the `ON ERR` trapping end-of-file errors, Business BASIC offered the `ON EOF#` statement, which watched for EOFs on the given channel and then performed the following statements.
 Unlike the `ON ERR` or even the normal `ON` statements, the item following `ON EOF#` was treated like an `IF`, not a branch.
 For instance, `ON EOF#5 PRINT"End of file in file 5"` will watch for the EOF error on channel 5 and then print a message, after which execution continues on the next statement in the program.
 To further confuse things, EOF trapping was turned off not by setting the ON to a certain value, but using the `OFF EOF#` statement instead.

+#### Availability:

+Basic file handling functionality was added in 2.1.0.

 ### `OPEN`{`#`} *aexp*,*sexp1*,*sexp2*